toolness/friendly-error-fellowship/_drafts/peer-learning-with-p5.md

 </li>
 </ul>

 That’s where I’m at now.
 I am going to work a bit on tackling these ideas with Atul and the p5 team and continue to build out the animations for the lumberjack.
 I’d love to hear from you.
-As a learner, have you experimented with peer learning through pair programming or like in my case, peer binge watching youtube tutorials? <em>What has been an effective learning technique or tool for you?</em>
+As a learner, have you experimented with peer learning through pair programming or like in my case, peer binge watching YouTube tutorials? <em>What has been an effective learning technique or tool for you?</em>